zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 to random bootstrap nodes otherwise.

-When we receive a Data Search response to a request sent via forward chain `C` to a node `N`, after possibly updating `c(N)` as described above, we send a Data Search request to each node given in the response which could be added to the list, as follows:
+When we receive a Data Search response to a request sent via forward chain `C` to a node `N`, after possibly updating `c(N)` as described above, we possibly send a Data Search request to each node given in the response which could be added to the list (possibly none), as follows:
 If `N` is not on the list, we attempt to add `N` to the list with forward chain `C`, and any such requests are sent via `[N]`.
 Otherwise, if the length of `c(N)` is less than 4, these requests are sent via `c(N):N`.
 Otherwise,